lb25000/projectSBB/README.md

 - Allow the user to edit or even delete the data
 - Restrictive control over data added by users (allow only fully completed entries)
 - Newly entered values are saved permanently
+- Optimize the code, especially for plotting, to make it run faster.

 ### Version 1.1.2 - May 30, 2024
 Last version of the first version.
 In this version, only the necessary buttons are